-Sometimes snow fell, sometimes darkness... (duos: soprano, mezzo-soprano with flute)
+Sometimes snow fell, sometimes darkness... : for soprano and mezzo voices, with alto flute

 by Stephen Adams (2013)